How to eat clean with a full time job and commuting

 Canteen food is usually convenience food, often too fatty, too salty, easy to crave, and lacking in important nutrients.
 A bad combination that is attracting pounds and still leaving you hungry after just a short amount of time.

-The best idea is probably to pack your lunch.
+A great idea is probably to pack homemade lunch boxes.
 But the lack of convenience makes it hard to stick to this habit.
 If you want a healthy variation, you need to plan in advance, be creative and invest some time each evening or morning to pack your mid-day meal.
-This takes time most of you don’t have…
+This takes time most of you don't have…

 I know that you have the best intentions when it comes to clean eating habits.
 But often you get derailed because of too little time or energy.

-And here is where salad jars come into play – the perfect no-excuses take-your-lunch-to-work option.
+And here is where jars come into play – the perfect no-excuses take-your-lunch-to-work option.

-8 Reasons Why a Mason Jar Salad Is Your Smart Clean Eating Salad to Go Solution
+8 Reasons Why a Mason Jar Salad Is Your Smart Clean Eating to Go Solution

 2) Lasts for days

-Depending on the ingredients, a mason jar salad will last at least five days, some even longer with the lid sealed tightly.
+Depending on the ingredients, a jarred salad will last at least five days, some even longer with the lid sealed tightly.
 It all comes down to the right packing method, more about this below.

 Don’t salad jars just look beautiful, vibrant and bright?
 You can’t deny that you also eat with your eyes.
 It’s so easy to assemble a layered salad that even a child could do it.